Kcorb0/sparta-data22-project/README.md

 Please ensure you have met the requirements listed:

 * You have installed the latest version of Python.
-* You have installed the Pymongo package.
+* You have installed the Pymongo package and all other packages in the requirements.txt.
-* You have installed the Pandas package.
 * Set up a boto3 S3 Client Server for amazon S3.
 * A connection to MongoDB Compass and MongoDB Atlas for Data Loading and Analysis.